muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 There are some ways to assign and distribute the PSID.
 The PSID can be configured locally or allocated by a centralized controller or by other means, this is out of the scope of this document.
 If an egress cannot support the use of the PSID, it MUST reject the attempt to configure the label.

-If an egress cannot support the use of the PSID, it MUST reject the attemption of configuration.

 # Nesting of Path Segments